ConfigMgr SCCM Dynamic Computer Naming in Zero Touch Deployments. Yet another great post from DeploymentGuys !!!

 The instructions below assume that you have:

 - Installed MDT 2010/2012 (probably on your central site server) and setup an MDT database.

 - Run the MDT Integration (accessed through the MDT start menu folder and running Install ConfigMgr Integration)

 - Created a task sequence in ConfigMgr using the MDT integration and utilising the MDT supplied client task sequence template – if you walked through the MDT task sequence wizard you should have also created the MDT support packages (MDT Boot Image, MDT Settings, MDT Toolkit and MDT USMT packages).

-In this database we can store all of the variables that we used in the MDT Lite Touch world as well as extra OSD based variables for use in Zero Touch and server build task sequences.
-The MDT Deployment Database contains four main areas for storing variables – Computers, Location, Roles and Make/Model.
-In the underlying structure of the database a separate table stores the settings that are then made visible through the DETAILS tab in each of these areas………
+In this database, we can store all of the variables that we used in the MDT Lite Touch world and extra OSD-based variables for use in Zero Touch and server build task sequences.
+The MDT Deployment Database contains four main areas for storing variables – Computers, Location, Roles, and Make/Model.
+In the underlying structure of the database, a separate table stores the settings that are then made visible through the DETAILS tab in each of these areas………